Whether you are having a teamwork online or in-person, it is the key to successful business in most companies. Why? Let me explain.

 Feedback generally means a response to the action.
 Your task as a manager is to provide well-defined examples and facts, not some abstract, emotional remarks about teamwork.

 It is important to be truthful, give constructive criticism and provide clear guidelines for improvement.
 Why is it so important?
-Because timely feedback may improve quality of the work and lead to the further development of teamwork.
+Because timely feedback may improve the quality of the work and lead to the further development of teamwork.

 If your team achieved a common goal, don’t forget about positive feedback of the work.
 It is always better to find positive aspects first.
 Encourage your employees.

 You don’t need to overpraise a worker or to come up with non-existent merits.
 Just give examples of the achievements what you liked the most.